HHS81/ec135/README.txt

 It is currently a work in progress, so a lots of things can be broken now, but it should be not worser to fly than in the last version.

--complete new exterior with added antennas and other mounting parts (search lights, cameras) -glas shader with fresnel effect
+- complete new exterior with added antennas and other mounting parts (search lights, cameras)
+- glas shader with fresnel effect
--variants changing over mp
+- variants changing over mp
--better texture mapping so it should be easy to make your own livery
+- better texture mapping so it should be easy to make your own livery

 Currently in Progress at this date:
--replacing the panels and adding the digital version with a nearly photorealistic one!
+- replacing the panels and adding the digital version with a nearly photorealistic one!
--adding the overhead
+- adding the overhead
--making it all clickable and working from the cockpit -better interior : EMS and VIP-version
+- making it all clickable and working from the cockpit
+- better interior : EMS and VIP-version
--adding and finishing the missing liveries like the D-HECZ, ADAC (Chr.
-23), OEAMTC, G-SASA, Bavarian Police -adding the high skid model
+- adding and finishing the missing liveries like the D-HECZ, ADAC (Chr.
+23), OEAMTC, G-SASA, Bavarian Police
+- adding the high skid model

 Actual version: v.0.2
 -------------------------------------------------------------
--fully new made 3D-model - matching real good to the real one -improved interior with stick and pedals
+- fully new made 3D-model -matching real good to the real one
+- improved interior with stick and pedals
--changed variants: ADAC Chr.
-31 "Berlin", D-HECZ "second prototype", ÖAMTC Christopherus 1 -improved cockpit with half analog IFR-panel
+- changed variants: ADAC Chr.
+31 "Berlin", D-HECZ "second prototype", ÖAMTC Christopherus 1
+- improved cockpit with half analog IFR-panel
--HSI is now working, working VOR
+- HSI is now working, working VOR
--GSDI selectable
+- GSDI selectable
--improved and more detailed main rotor with incidence animation -Fenestron now with the correct configuration of the blades: 1-4-1-4 -dynamic flight model now with the correct position of the CG -added frontlight, retractable landinglight, strobes with the correct frequency, beacon with the correct frequency -rotor brake system now working
+- improved and more detailed main rotor with incidence animation
+- Fenestron now with the correct configuration of the blades: 1-4-1-4
+- dynamic flight model now with the correct position of the CG
+- added frontlight, retractable landinglight, strobes with the correct frequency, beacon with the correct frequency
+- rotor brake system now working

 To-Do:
--adding antennas and other mounting parts (search lights, cameras) -fully clickable cockpit (half-analog and digital) -complete light function
+- adding antennas and other mounting parts (search lights, cameras)
+- fully clickable cockpit (half-analog and digital)
+- complete light function
--variants with radardome
+- variants with radardome
--variants with high-skid
+- variants with high-skid
--much more (international)variants!
+- much more (international)variants!
--realistic dynamic flight model
+- realistic dynamic flight model
--mainrotors much more detailed
+- mainrotors much more detailed
--animation of the fenestron blades (incidence)
+- animation of the fenestron blades (incidence)
--sound still could be improved
+- sound still could be improved
--adding pilots figures
+- adding pilots figures

 Actual version:v.0.1
 --------------------------------------------------------------
--first 3d-model of an ec135
+- first 3d-model of an ec135
--first try of an ec135-flight dynamic model
+- first try of an ec135-flight dynamic model
--livery changing
+- livery changing
--two version: ADAC and Bavarian Police
+- two version: ADAC and Bavarian Police
--first version of the half analog cockpit
+- first version of the half analog cockpit
--doors to open
+- doors to open

 To-Do:
--better quality of the 3d-model
+- better quality of the 3d-model
--full mainrotor animation
+- full mainrotor animation
--better Fenestron
+- better Fenestron
--improve cockpit, implementing a working HSI
+- improve cockpit, implementing a working HSI
--clean up the xml-files
+- clean up the xml-files
--improve soundsystem
+- improve soundsystem
--realistic dynamic flight model
+- realistic dynamic flight model
--selectable GSDI
+- selectable GSDI
--implementing rotor brake system
+- implementing rotor brake system
--more variants
+- more variants